thekingofspace/Afer_The_Flash_PropPlacer/README.md

 ---
 ### `Client.OnPlace`
 ```
-MUST ASSING A FUNCTION TO THIS
+MUST ADD A FUNCTION TO THIS

 Runs on prop placed.
 ```